Connecting the Mind, Brain and Education

 Research in neuroscience, genetics and cognitive science has intensified in recent years.
 The availability of so much new and promising information provides an unprecedented opportunity to gain new insight into human behavior and its relationship to educational practice.
 Connecting the Mind, Brain and Education provides an opportunity to understand current research findings, consider their implications as an educator and assess their usefulness in ongoing teaching and research activities.

-The institute brings together educators and researchers to explore the latest research and emerging connections in the fields of cognitive science, neuroscience and educational practice.
+The program brings together educators and researchers to explore the latest research and emerging connections in the fields of cognitive science, neuroscience and educational practice.
 Through a combination of face-to-face learning and online resource materials, you will better understand the powerful links among these disciplines and how contemporary research can inform your own teaching and research.
-The institute places a strong emphasis on interdisciplinary dialogue and focuses on bridging the gap between research and practice.
+The program places a strong emphasis on interdisciplinary dialogue and focuses on bridging the gap between research and practice.
 The program is designed for both the PreK–12 and higher education sectors.

 - Explore emerging interdisciplinary knowledge about learning

 - Review and assess models of human development

 - Evaluate the relevance of brain and cognitive science for education research, policy and practice